The Function of the Second Postulate in Special Relativity: Mermin again

-The most natural way to verify the constancy of the runner's velocity would be to check that for any set of equal time intervals $\Delta t$, the runner advances equal distances, $\Delta x$.
+The alternative is to adjust the mechanism by trial and error until it actually causes the runner to move uniformly.
+But then we need a method of determining that this goal has been achieved.
+The most direct way would be to check that for any set of equal time intervals $\Delta t$, the runner advances equal distances, $\Delta x$.
 But this requires a network of synchronized clocks that allows us to determine the position of the runner at equal time intervals $\Delta t$.
-Such a network is impossible to create, however, without the postulate of the constancy of the speed of light, or something that can replace it.
-Thus, we are once again in the position that a second postulate is required to ensure that we can set up an experimental determination of $k$.
-Of course, one may think that there may be methods of determining the constancy of a velocity without the need for synchronized clocks.
-I shall examine such a proposal in section \ref{sec:inertia} and show there why it fails as well.
+Section \ref{sec:synchro} will explore this problem in detail.